wLoup/myresume/index.md

 ## AWARDS
+- 2018.09    National college Mathematical contest in Modeling, Beijing, the First place
 - 2018.08    Global REIT investment challenge, the Third Place in final competition
-- 2018.09    National college Mathematical contest in Modeling, the First place in Beijing area
 - 2018.11    The 3nd Studying Scholarship, The 2nd Sports Scholarship
 - 2017.12    The 2nd Studying Scholarship, The 2nd Sports Scholarship
 - 2016~2018  College students competition of Badminton, the Third Place in national competition & the First Place in the city level competition

 ## SKILLS
-- proficiency in R/r markdown, also use Python、Html、VBA、SQL
+- proficiency in R/rmarkdown, also use Python、Html、VBA、SQL、Java
 - some basic Machine Learning algorithms